+Parent/Guardian of Student (Signature)

+Yellow: Coach/Advisor Pink: Student/Parent

-Parent/Guardian of Student (Signature)White: AD/PrincipalYellow: Coach/AdvisorPink: Student/ParentRevised: 10/14/2003 (new policy #)7420-Revised: 2/12//2014 (as a regulation)7420 Revised: 8/2016 (as a regulation)
+7420-Revised: 2/12//2014 (as a regulation)

+7420 Revised: 8/2016 (as a regulation)

 SUBJECT: CONTESTS FOR STUDENTS, STUDENT AWARDS AND SCHOLARSHIPS

 Contests for Students

 Distribution of educational material, essay contests, and poster contests must be approved in advance by the building principals if the sponsoring organization wishes to involve students in the project on school time.
 Samples of informational material should accompany the request.
 Upon the judgment of the principal, the request may be forwarded to the Superintendent and the Board of Education for approval.